-Donavan ‘I-taweh’ Cunningham was born in the lush rolling hills of St. Ann, Jamaica, to Rupert and Ruby Cunningham.
-Like many Jamaican artists, he came from humble beginnings.
+Donavan ‘I-taweh’ Cunningham was born in the lush rolling hills of St. Ann, Jamaica, the same parish where the great Marcus Garvey, Burning Spear, and Bob Marley all rise from .
+Like many successful artists, he came from humble beginnings.
 He was raised in the farming community known as Prickly Pole just a few miles from the childhood home of Bob Marley.
 I-taweh spent most of his early years farming alongside his father and four siblings, and it was there as a young child he learned to play music on handmade instruments crafted from bamboo and sardine tins.

-Recognizing I-taweh’s love for music, his sister and mother saved enough money to buy his first guitar.
+Realizing her brother’s love for music, his sister with combined efforts from their mother, saved enough money to buy his first guitar.
 When it was time to attend high school, he moved from the countryside to St. Ann’s Bay, where he lived on the same street as Burning Spear and enlisted in the Ocho Rios High School band.
 After coming in second in the All Schools Music Competition, I-taweh gained confidence that led him to move to Kingston to pursue his love of music.

-In 1994, I-taweh joined the band High Symbol and traveled to Australia.
-It was at that time that he began singing lead vocals and gained the confidence to become a front man.
-In 1998, he became the youngest member of Count Ossie’s original Nyabinghi group, Mystic Revelation of Rastafari, and toured Europe with them extensively until 2007.
-The Mystic Revelation of Rastafari were well known for their presentation of traditional Jamaican music and workshops.
+In 1998, he became the youngest member of Count Ossie’s original group, Mystic Revelation of Rastafari, Jamaica’s most influential Nyahbinghi and Cultural group.
+With Brother Sam Clayton as the leader, they toured Europe with them extensively until 2007, presentin traditional Jamaican music and educational workshops.
 While in France, he collaborated with the reggae group, Broussai, which led to recording sessions for tracks later used on his album “Overload”.

-I-taweh continues to tour, captivating audiences with emotionally moving lyrics, confident stage presence, and precision talent.
+I-taweh took his solo acoustic act to Europe and the UK in the fall of 2017 where he captivated audiences with his moving lyrics, confident stage presence, and phenomenal talent.
 His unique and original sound stems from his authentic Jamaican roots combined with inspirations from expansive travels abroad.
 His music is diverse, reflecting his passion for human rights and social justice.
-Whether performing acoustic guitar, with a stand-up bass, or on regular bass with his full ten piece band, I-taweh wins the hearts of listeners everywhere, continuously leaving his audience wanting more.
+Whether performing acoustic guitar, or with his full band, he wins the hearts of listeners everywhere, continuously leaving his audience wanting more.